eduardozf/instalock-valorant/README.md

 ![Example](example.gif)

+> [!WARNING]
-⚠️ **DISCLAIMER**: This tool may violate Valorant's Terms of Service.
+> This tool may violate Valorant's Terms of Service.
 Use at your own risk.
 The creator is not responsible for any consequences.

 ## Features